CultivateGames/MCMMOCredits/README.md

 **JSON is currently not recommended.
 The implementation has performance slowdowns with large datasets.**

 ## Placeholders

+### PlaceholderAPI
+All messages are able to parse external PlaceholderAPI placeholders.
+They will be parsed for the recipient of the message.
-%mcmmocredits_credits%: Returns the amount of MCMMO Credits a user currently has.
+%mcmmocredits_credits%: Returns the amount of mcMMO Credits a user currently has.

-TODO: local placeholder documentation.
+### Local Placeholders
+If the information is available, then messages can be parsed for the following information:
+<sender>: Name of the command sender/executor.
+<target>: Name of the command target.
+If sender and target are the same, then either set of tags will work.
+<sender_credits>: Amount of credits the command sender/executor currently has.
+<target_credits>: Amount of credits the command recipient/target currently has.
+<skill>: Name of affected mcMMO skill, formatted.
+Ex.
+Acrobatics
+<cap>: Level cap of affected mcMMO skill
+<amount>: Amount of credits used within a transaction.
+This may be the amount of credits added to a balance, or the amount of credits redeemed into a mcMMO skill.

 ## Hocon Configuration
 Basics about configuring within Hocon can be found here: https://docs.spongepowered.org/stable/en/server/getting-started/configuration/hocon.html

-Configuration files can be found here: https://github.com/CultivateGames/MCMMOCredits/tree/master/src/main/resources
+Configuration files can be found here: https://github.com/CultivateGames/MCMMOCredits/tree/master/src/main/resources.
+They are not used to generate the config currently.

 #### Message Customization
 This plugin uses MiniMessage to parse messages.
 This means all messages within the plugin can support some enhanced functionalities, which can be found here: https://docs.adventure.kyori.net/minimessage#the-components